The Night Dimebag Darrell Was Killed Onstage

 A few terrifying minutes had robbed the world of one of heavy metal’s most gifted guitarists, leaving traumatized bandmates, family and fans in stunned disbelief.
 An awe-inspiring display of posthumous tributes poured in and, a decade later, the only measure of comfort – if one can call it that – can be found in celebrating Dimebag Darrell’s memory and musical legacy.
 Every thunderous riff and frenetic lead run from Dimebag's short but inspiring lifetime continues to motivate modern-day guitar heroes and everyday heavy metal fans alike.

-Gale’s motives, meanwhile, remain unclear.
+Gale's motives, meanwhile, remain unclear.
 Some witnesses said he shouted, “You broke up Pantera.”
-Others said they couldn’t make out what he said, and by then the shooting had begun.
-Anselmo has since said he’s open to a partial reunion with Pantera, but Vinnie Paul has steadfastly refused.
+Others said they couldn't make out what he said, and by then the shooting had begun.
+Anselmo later said he was open to a partial reunion with Pantera, but the late Vinnie Paul steadfastly refused.
+Dimebag's older sibling died in 2018 after suffering heart issues.